asimhusain-ai/Smart-Advisor/README.md

-# 🚀 Smart Career Advisor - AI-Powered Career Path Recommendation System
+# Smart Career Advisor - AI-Powered Career Path Recommendation System
-Note: The Code is completely generated / build by LLMs and APIs (It was allowed by GenAI Exchange Hackathon)! https://asimhusain.vercel.app
+Note: This project has been uniquely built leveraging Generative AI tools (ChatGPT, DeepSeek, and OpenAI APIs).
+While the core code generation was AI-assisted, the real challenge—prompt engineering, code restructuring, debugging, integration, feature management, and deployment—was entirely done by me.
+The approach demonstrates how AI can accelerate development, but the vision, problem-solving, and execution behind the project are 100% human-driven.
+Made With ❤️  https://asimhusain.vercel.app

 ![React](https://img.shields.io/badge/React-18.2.0-blue)
 ![FastAPI](https://img.shields.io/badge/FastAPI-0.104.1-green)